tozd/go-errors/README.md

 - If during handling of an error another error occurs (e.g., in `defer` during cleanup) use `errors.Join` or `errors.Errorf` (but only to control how messages are joined) to join them all.
+- Use `errors.E` return type instead of plain `error`.
+This makes Go type system help you to not return an error without a stack trace.

 Your functions should return only errors for which you provide base errors as well.
 Those base errors become part of your API.